foss-for-synopsys-dwc-arc-processors/embarc_audio/doc/Audio_codecs/Audio_codecs.rst

 Some usual cases are:

  - Porting of integer C code using standard C integer types
- - Porting of C code using floating point (either using a floating-point unit or emulation)
+ - Porting of C code using floating-point (either using a floating-point unit or emulation)
  - Porting fixed-point algorithms written with C integer types and operations